do-i-know-it/YggdrAshill.Nuadha/Documentation/Signalization.md

 # Signalization

-Signalization defines how to
+This module defines how to

+- generate
 - send
 - receive

-data for I/O in applications.
+data for user's input/output in XR applications.

 ## Dependencies